 What we don’t: The elastic waistband is a pain to pull on over our hips.

 Outdoor Research’s stretchy Ferrosi fabric has achieved legendary status amongst hikers, climbers, and skiers, prized for its great mobility, abrasion resistance, breathability, and weather protection.
 OR uses the lightweight softshell material in everything from jackets and pants to gaiters and skorts—along with the women’s hiking shorts here.
-Notably, the Ferrosi shorts are available in two different styles—the 5- and 9-inch models have an elastic waistband with built-in belt, while the 7-inch design has a more traditional button and fly closure with internal drawcord.
-Regardless of which model you choose, you’re getting a durable short with a bit more heft than thinner models like the Dynama/2 and Sahara Bermuda above.
+Notably, the Ferrosi shorts are available in two different styles—the 5- and 9-inch models have an elastic waistband with built-in belt, while the 7-inch design has a more traditional button and fly closure with an internal drawcord (there’s also a 12-in Over Short variation, which features a button and fly but no drawcord).
+Regardless of which model you choose, you’re getting a durable short with a bit more heft than thinner models like the Dynama and Sahara Bermuda above.

-We tested the 5-inch Ferrosi Shorts, which come in four fun colorways and six sizes from XS to XXL (the same design comes in a 9-in. plus-size version, too).
+We tested the 5-inch Ferrosi Shorts, which come in five fun colorways (we especially love the contrasting belt design) and six sizes from XS to XXL (the same design comes in a 9-in. plus-size version, too).
 We really liked the look of the shorts, and the high-rise waist extended well above our belly button and offered a really nice amount of coverage.
 However, we weren’t huge fans of the waistband design—getting it over our hips required a lot of wiggling and pulling (similar to our experience with the Patagonia Baggies)—although the shorts did fit quite well once on.
 Further, while the built-in belt is nice for aesthetics, it’s a bit superfluous when paired with the elastic —so much so that we often forget to tighten it.
-Importantly, we haven’t had a chance yet to test the 7-inch version, but suspect these might be a better option for women with wide hips.
-But if you can nail the fit, it’s hard to find fault with the Ferrosi fabric, which moves well with your body and will stand the test of time.
+Importantly, we haven’t had a chance yet to test the 7-inch version but suspect they might be a better option for women with wide hips.
+But if you can nail the fit, it’s hard to find fault with the Ferrosi fabric, which moves well with the body and, based on our experience, will stand the test of time.

-See the Outdoor Research Ferrosi Shorts 5" See the Outdoor Research Ferrosi Shorts 9"
+See the OR Ferrosi Shorts 5" See the OR Ferrosi Shorts 7"

 Materials: 94% nylon, 6% elastane